-In the Other Settings tab, the user can set the language and currency for the outlet.
+In the Other Settings tab, the user can select invoice printer and click on save settings.

 Moreover, under the “Settings” tab, Select Invoice Printer, the POS agent may choose the printer option for printing the Invoice.

-The option available under the Select Invoice Printer is- A3 printer, A4 Printer, A5 Printer, and A6 Printer.
+The option available under the Select Invoice Printer is- A3 printer, A4 Printer, A5 Printer, Epson TM-T88V Thermal Printer and A6 Printer.